fjundzer/crdsdkphp/README.md

-# Cardinity Client Bundle
+# Cardinity Client PHP library

-This is an official Cardinity Client bundle library.<br>
+This is an official PHP client library for <a href="https://developers.cardinity.com/api/v1/">Cardinity's</a> API.<br>
 Library includes all the functionality provided by the API.
 Library was designed to be flexible and self-explanatory for developers to implement.

 ### Table of Contents